apurv101/chatdb/README.md

 ### Contact Us

-If you have any questions, comments, or suggestions about this app, please feel free to [contact Us](https://www.streamlit.io/contact-us).
+If you have any questions, comments, or suggestions about this app, please feel free to [contact us](info@chatdb.tech).

 Enjoy using the ChatDB to interact with your database through a user-friendly interface!